Gabe-Thomp/Accelerometer-Classification/README.md

 # Accelerometer-Classification
 Here is the code for a project that I completed in my Neural Networks class at NC State.
-The goal of this project is to classify someone's walking cadence based on accelerometer data.
+The goal of this project is to classify walking cadence based on accelerometer data.
 The categories are
 - Walk hard
 - Down stairs
 - Up stairs